ddrcode/teensy_6502_bridge/README.md

 sending `PHI2` values (pin 37), and - in order to make the CPU to _tick_ - the value must be inverted for every data package being sent from the host.

-Every write to the Teensy Bridge must be followed by a read, even if we are not planning to use the data from the Bridge.
+Every write to the Teensy Bridge must be followed by a read, even if we are not planning to use the data from the Bridge (typical request-response approach).
 That can be understood as follows: every single half-cycle (the cpu phase), consist of write to serial port followed by a read.
 A full CPU cycle will consit of write-read-write-read operations, with pin 37 being set to 0 for the first time and 1 for second.